Ramiz Mammadov: Manager career

 Mammadov was the head coach for Gabala, before being replaced by ex-England defender Tony Adams.

 After leaving Gabala, Mammadov went on to become manager of FC Atyrau at the start of the 2011 Kazakhstan Premier League season.
 Shortly after taking over as manager of Atyrau, Mammadov caused controversy by stating that Armenian forward Tigran Gharabaghtsyan would not play for the club as long as he is manager.
 Mammadov resigning as manager after their round 15th match against Tobol on 12 June 2011.

 On 24 September 2012, Mammadov was re-appointed as manager of Gabala, replacing the sacked Fatih Kavlak.
 Mammadov was again sacked as manager of Gabala on 2 April 2013.

+On 10 July 2025, Mammadov was appointed head coach of Azerbaijan First League side Mingachevir.